CitrineInformatics/gemd-docs/docs/high-level-overview.md

 `name` | Required | one
 `description` | Optional | one

-*Table4*: Shows the fields available for each category of Data Object in the Template state
+*Table4*: Shows the fields available for each category of Data Object in the Template state.

 All Object Templates can also have additional Attribute Bounds set on defined Attributes.
 These are additional bounds that can be applied to Attributes associated with that Data Object.